ferminotify/fermi-notify-simple-cms/README.md

 # Fermi Notify Simple CMS
-CMS for Fermi Notify website and notifications: stores images and files without a real file system
+CMS for Fermi Notify website and notifications: stores images and files